estebantechdev/dev-environment-setup/Developer-Environment.md

 To paste the text highlighted:
 <br />Press `p`.

-Note: In any case it returs to **NORMAL** mode when the chosen action finishes.
+Note: In any case it returns to **NORMAL** mode when the chosen action finishes.

 ##### Tag Completion